jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ### Problem

-- Problem: How can you create something like below?
+- Problem: How can you create something like the below?

 [1] "University =  Berkeley | Department =  waterbenders"